 8. Negotiating commercial contracts with suppliers and customers

-Renegotiating the terms of existing contracts to address any VAT risks that were not previously relevant, as well as ensuring that new contracts include appropriate provisions outlining how any VAT burden will be borne.
-It is not just your own organisation's readiness that you should be concerned about, but also that of suppliers and other third parties.
+Renegotiating the terms of existing contracts is key to address any VAT risks that were not previously relevant, as well as ensuring that new contracts include appropriate provisions outlining how any VAT burden will be borne.

 9. Infrastructure projects